King's Wood, Corby

 King's Wood is a 31.7 hectare Local Nature Reserve in Corby in Northamptonshire.
 It managed by the Wildlife Trust for Bedfordshire, Cambridgeshire and Northamptonshire.

-More than 250 plant species have been recorded at this remnant of the Royal Forest of Rockingham, including ones characteristic of ancient woods including yellow archangel and wood anemone.
+It is a remnant of the former royal hunting forest, Rockingham Forest.
+More than 250 plant species have been recorded, including ones characteristic of ancient woods including yellow archangel and wood anemone.
 There are diverse invertebrates such as green-veined white butterflies and common blue damselflies, and birds include treecreepers, long-tailed tits, green woodpeckers and tawny owls.

 Access points include one at the junction of Danesholme Road and Gainsborough Road.